Shanghai International Circuit

-It may lack the atmosphere of some other venues on the calendar, but where the Chinese Grand Prix excels is in offering top notch views of the circuit.
-Having previously only attended European circuits I was blown away when I first visited Shanghai track.
-I’m no fan of the Herman Tilke homogenization of F1’s venues, but I have to confess I did have an a-ha moment when I saw what kind of views a modern, purpose built circuit could deliver.
+It may lack the atmosphere of some other venues on the calendar, but where the Chinese Grand Prix excels is delivering some top notch views of the circuit.
+I’m no fan of the Herman Tilke homogenization of F1 venues, but I have to confess it was an epiphany when I saw what kind of views a modern, purpose built circuit could offer.

 General admission at the Shanghai circuit is divided into zones and fans can only enter a zone they hold a ticket for.
 These areas are grassy banks with no seating provided so it pays to turn up early in the day to reserve your favourite spot.